kennysmithed/oels2021/oels_practical_wk4_maze.md

 };
 ```

-Then we use like this:
+Then we use our function like this:
 ```js
 var maze_trial_1 = make_maze_trial([["The","x-x-x"],["dog","thon"],["chased","pirths"],["the","swax"],["cat.","yits."]]);
 ```

-Notice that since I only need to loop through one list here, not two, I am using the `for (x of y)` type of for-loop to grab the pair of choices on each trial.
+Notice that since I only need to loop through one list here, not two, I am using the `for (item of list)` type of for-loop to grab the pair of choices on each trial.
 Notice also that specifying our trial in a slightly more logical representation (a pair of words for each trial, rather than two lists of words to be paired up) simplified the code for us a bit.

 The code above is using button responses though, and I said I'd show you how to do this kind of thing using keyboard response trials to.
-So the way we'd do that is by taking out `shuffled_choices` and pasting together the two words in there into a single string that we can display on-screen using the `html-keyboard-response` plugin.
-Sticking together a list of strings into a single big string is something that you quite frequently need to do, so javascript provides a function called `join` - you apply it to a list, specify what seperator you want between things in the joined list, and it'll join them up for you.
-Here's how we'd use join to convert our list of choices into a single string, then plug that into the timeline of an `html-keyboard-response` trial:
+The way we'd do that is by taking our `shuffled_choices` and pasting together the two words in there into a single string that we can display on-screen using the `html-keyboard-response` plugin.
+Sticking together a list of strings into a single big string is something that you quite frequently need to do, so javascript provides a function called `join` - you apply it to a list, specify what seperator you want between things in the joined string, and it'll join them up for you.
+Here's how we'd use join to convert our list of choices into a single string, then plug that into the timeline of an `html-keyboard-response` trial as the stimulus:

 ```js
 function make_maze_trial(sentence_distractor_pairs) {